iotcomms/iotcomms-react-webrtc/README.md

 * alertVideoUrl - is an optional string with an URL pointing to a video file supported by the  <video> element.
 This file is played when an inbound call is received.
 If the property is omitted a default file is played.
 * ringbackVideoUrl - is an optional string with an URL pointing to a video file supported by the  <video> element.
 This file is played when an call is placed until it has been answered.
 If the property is omitted a default file is played.
 * hideConnectionStatus - is an optional boolean to indicate if the connection status information should be shown or not.
+* hideControls - if set to true all call control buttons are hidden
+* autoAnswer - if set to true incoming calls are automatically answered
+* hangupCallNow - if this property is set to true any ongoing call will be disconnected
 * traceSip - is an optional boolean to control if SIP messages should be shown in console output
 * callLabel - is an optional string of text to be rendered on the call button
 * remoteVideo - is an optional string with id of the video element that the remote video will be rendered in
 * localVideo - is an optional string with id of the video element that the local video will be rendered in
 * jwtAuth - is an optional string holding a JWT authorization token used by the service to authorize requests
+* onConnected - callback function invoked when a call is connected
+* onConnecting - callback function invoked when a call is connecting
+* onDisconnected - callback function invoked when a call is disconnected
+* onHangup - callback function invoked when a call is to be disconnected.
+If false is returned the call disconnect is aborted and call will continue.

 When the component has mounted and have connection with the server a "Call" button is rendered.
 When this is pushed a call is placed to the destination configured in the destination property.